nurbilu/chat_game_proj/General_fixs_&_errors.md

 27. 1.a. finish lib table design (done)

-28.4.make sure remember me checkbox is working also in the login component not just on the modal - fix refresh token login in login component as login modal (done)
+28 .4.make sure remember me checkbox is working also in the login component not just on the modal - fix refresh token login in login component as login modal (done)

+29 .3.b. adjust the login modal design (done)

+30 .2.d. add placeholder to all input fields in register / add popover to all input fields in register (done)

+31. 2.c. fix popover titles color to be black (done) : about - done , create character - done , lib-search - done , edit profile - done

+32.

+33.

+34.